 Once a cluster period begins, however, consumption of alcohol can quickly trigger a splitting headache.
 For this reason, many people with cluster headache avoid alcohol for the duration of a cluster period.

 Other possible triggers include the use of medications such as nitroglycerin, a drug used to treat heart disease.

 Preparing for your appointment

 You're likely to start by seeing your family doctor.
-However, you may be referred to a neurologist, a doctor who specializes in treating nervous system disorders, such as headache.
+However, you may be referred to a neurologist, a doctor trained in treating brain and nervous system disorders, such as headache.

-Because appointments can be brief, and there's often a lot of ground to cover, it's a good idea to be well prepared for your appointment.
+Because appointments can be brief, and there's often a lot to talk about, it's a good idea to be well prepared for your appointment.
 Here's some information to help you get ready for your appointment, as well as what to expect from your doctor.